Jump To Section

 - 10 minutes at a rolling simmer for a fudgy, nearly-set yolk

-- Temperature of water.
-Aim for 190°F for the best results.
-Bring water to a rolling boil before bringing it to a constant simmer and adding your eggs for an even cooking process.
+- The temperature of the water.
+Aim for 190°F for best results.
+Bring room temperature water to a rolling boil before bringing it to a constant simmer and adding your eggs for an even cooking process.
 Using the cold water method to halt cooking will allow for even more precision.

 - Egg size.
 Depending on size, larger eggs may take a bit longer for the whites to set and yolks to come up to preferred consistency.